 - University of Rochester School of Medicine and Dentistry

 Post-Baccalaureate Master’s Degree Programs

-The Post-Baccalaureate Master's degree programs are for students who are underrepresented in medicine, educationally, or economically disadvantaged, and have not received acceptance to any medical schools.
-Preference is given to New York State residents.
-Candidates must apply to the participating New York State medical schools to be eligible for this program.
-Qualifying students are referred to a Master's program through the admissions process, or once enrolled in a Master's program, schools may internally identify students they would like to offer admission to.
+Qualifying students are referred to a Master’s program through a participating school’s admissions process, or once enrolled in a Master’s program, schools may internally identify students they would like to offer medical school admission to.